., click here to update your profile before our next event to be entered to win a prize!

 • From one of your posts: tap the three dots in the top right corner

-• Select “Hide Likes”
+• Select “Hide like count”

-• Consider selecting “Turn Off Commenting” as well to help reduce possible negative mental health effects and/or drama
+• Consider selecting “Turn off commenting” as well to help reduce possible negative mental health effects and/or drama

-How to hide/blocking rude comments
+How to hide/block rude comments

 How to reduce stress by reporting offensive content and letting your parents know